marinsantiago/bnplasso-site/reference/bnplasso.spm.md

 ## Value

-An object of S3 class, `'lmBayes'`, containing:
+An object of S3 class, `'spmBayes'`, containing:

 - `post.beta`: A matrix of size `n.draws`-by-`n.preds`, where each row is a posterior draw of the regression coefficients.